bsu-oit-meetup/SimpleServerlessSite/SSSSDemo.md

 #### CloudFormation

-1. Search and select “CloudFormation” on the AWS console
+1. Search and select â€œCloudFormationâ€ on the AWS console
     1. Create a stack
-    2. Name the stack “SSSSCFDemo”
+    2. Name the stack â€œSSSSCFDemoâ€
     3. Provide the variables
-        1. APIGatewayNameParam - “SSSS-CFDemo-API”
+        1. APIGatewayNameParam - â€œSSSS-CFDemo-APIâ€
         2. EmailFromAddress
         3. EmailToAddress
-        4. LambdaFunctionName - “SSSS-CFDemo-SendEmailFunction”
+        4. LambdaFunctionName - â€œSSSS-CFDemo-SendEmailFunctionâ€
-        5. LambdaRoleName - “SSSS-CFDemo-SESLambdaRole”
+        5. LambdaRoleName - â€œSSSS-CFDemo-SESLambdaRoleâ€
-        6. BucketNameParam - “ssss-cf-demo-site-bucket-123” (edit to be more unique)
+        6. BucketNameParam - â€œssss-cf-demo-site-bucket-123â€ (edit to be more unique)

-    4. Click “Next” until the confirmation page
+    4. Click â€œNextâ€ until the confirmation page
-    5. Check the “I acknowledge”
+    5. Check the â€œI acknowledgeâ€Â
-    6. Click “Create Stack”
+    6. Click â€œCreate Stackâ€
-    7. On the new page under the “Events” tab
+    7. On the new page under the â€œEventsâ€ tab
         1. View the progress of the creation of all the resources
         2. See logs for errors